Using Accommodations on Digital Tests

-Review the list below to learn how common testing accommodations will work for digital exams.
+Review the list below to learn how common testing accommodations will work for digital tests.

 |Braille with Raised Line Drawings, Contracted||

-Students approved for a braille accommodation will test with the digital exam using a refreshable braille display or screen reader.
+Students approved for a braille accommodation will test digitally using their own refreshable braille display or screen reader.
 Students using a screen reader will need to use headphones.

-If a student is unable to test using the digital exam, they should contact Customer Service to request a paper braille exam.
+If a student is unable to test using the digital test, they should contact customer service to request a paper braille test.

 |Large Print, Magnification, Color|